Synergising semi-analytical models and hydrodynamical simulations to interpret JWST data from the first billion years: The theoretical model

 \subsection{Merger trees and gas assembly}

-We start by building dark matter merger trees, which form the basis of {\sc delphi}, for 600 halos at $z=4.5$ with (logarithmically equally spaced) masses between $\mh = 10^{8-14} \, \Msun$ using a binary merger tree algorithm \citep{parkinson2008}.
-In brief, the merger tree for each simulated halo starts at a redshift of $z=4.5$ and runs backward in time up to $z=40.8$, with each halo fragmenting into its progenitors.
-A halo of mass $M_0$ can either fragment into two halos with masses larger than the resolution mass $M_{\rm{res}} < M < M_0/2$, or lose a fraction of its mass i.e. fragment into progenitor halo(s) below the mass resolution.
-In the latter case, the mass brought in by unresolved progenitors is termed as ``smooth accretion" from the intergalactic medium (IGM).
+We start by building dark matter merger trees, that form the basis of {\sc delphi}, for 600 halos at $z=4.5$ with (logarithmically equally spaced) masses between $\mh = 10^{8-14} \, \Msun$ using a binary merger tree algorithm \citep{parkinson2008}.
+In brief, the merger tree for each simulated halo starts at a redshift of $z=4.5$ and runs backwards in time up to $z=40.8$, with each halo fragmenting into its progenitors.
+A halo of mass $M_0$ can either fragment into two halos with masses larger than the resolution mass $M_{\rm{res}} < M < M_0/2$, or lose a fraction of its mass, meaning fragment into progenitor halo(s) below the mass resolution.
+In the latter case, the mass brought in by unresolved progenitors is denoted as 'smooth accretion' from the intergalactic medium (IGM).
 The merger tree used in this work stores outputs over 44 time-steps equally spaced by 30 Myr with a resolution mass of $M_{\rm{res}} =10^{8.0} \, \Msun$.
 Further, each halo at $z =4.5$ is assigned a number density by matching to the Sheth-Tormen \citep{sheth1999} halo mass function (HMF).
-All the progenitors of a halo are assigned the same number density as their $z=4.5$ descendant; we have confirmed the resulting HMFs are in accord with the Sheth-Tormen HMFs at all higher redshifts.
+All the progenitors of a halo are assigned the same number density as their $z=4.5$ descendant; we have confirmed the resulting HMFs are in accordance with the Sheth-Tormen HMFs at all higher redshifts.

-In terms of baryons, the first halos (``starting leaves") of any merger tree are assigned an initial gas mass that is linked to the halo mass through the cosmological baryon-to-dark matter ratio such that $M_{\rm{g}}^{\rm i} = (\Omega_b/\Omega_m) M_h$.
-If any halo has progenitors, its initial gas mass is the sum of the final gas mass brought in by merging progenitors (after star formation and the resulting Supernova feedback, Sect. \ref{sec:sf-feedback}), and the gas mass smoothly-accreted from the IGM.
+In terms of baryons, the first halos ('starting leaves') of any merger tree are assigned an initial gas mass that is linked to the halo mass through the cosmological baryon-to-dark matter ratio such that $M_{\rm{g}}^{\rm i} = (\Omega_b/\Omega_m) M_h$.
+If any halo has progenitors, its initial gas mass is the sum of the final gas mass brought in by merging progenitors - after star formation and the resulting supernova (SN) feedback (Sect. \ref{sec:sf-feedback}) - and the gas mass smoothly accreted from the IGM.
 For the latter, we reasonably assume smoothly accreted dark matter to drag in a cosmological ratio of baryons.